 Darting lizards, grinning dogs and far-off chicken sounds mingle in the breeze: cluck, crow, cheep, chirp.
 I had become so familiar with the feeling of permanent abundance surrounding the house and the garden and the orchard that the harvesting processes seems to betray the sense that the house now felt emptied of vitality.
 Inside I could see the many weathered, funerary faces of Abe’s Bedouin family seated in the large room overlooking the fertile orchard scene.
 Inside, invisible lines of respect determined the seating positions of most of the mourners and revealed the social scaffolding I had only seen previously as faint signals among this family.
 Tertiary members stood in the rear.
 The oldest members sat in what can be described as the front row seats.
 In the center of the room, a large upholstered chair with hand-carved adornments and dense embroidery waited for me to undergo what looked like an examination.
 The seating arrangement seemed too formal for these people, and I speculated that they too were unsure of protocol.
 This gathering was not the main event after Abe’s cancer had liquefied his chest cavity, but it was special given the distance I had traveled and the measure of familial closeness in our friendship, even though we were not related.

 I could make out Abe’s teen-aged daughter in the back of the room.
 Her eyes, once jeweled, were like black basins.
 She was close to Abe, but now she was hardpan, unavailable to the rhythm of the day’s event.
 I wished I could tell her to take the stings because nature made honey hard to get.
-Walking in the orchard could have helped her too, like Abe and I used to do almost daily, to drop a stone in the well and listen for the vowel sounds that mumble back.
+Walking in the orchard could have helped her too, like Abe and I used to do almost daily, to dive into the well with thrown stones.
 I would poke at the tender spot with mystery and curiosity rubbed together, like Abe’s own modus operandi, micro-narratives thickened with soil.
-No musing fondly about the past – she would understand.
+No musing fondly about the past – I hoped she would understand life’s equation.
 Erect a box around a triangle’s hypotenuse and divide the box into four triangles.
 Those triangles will be the same size as the original triangle no matter how many times you add boxes around the resulting triangles.
 Pythagoras gets credit for discerning this essential symmetry and basis for the human abstraction towards higher math.
 But humans across the globe discovered the same thing around the same time, thousands of years ago, likely because of a need to define earthen boundaries.
-I would explain that topology was developed for calculating irrigation requirements and area crop yields or perhaps in preserving the area of a farmer’s land after periodic floods shifted the grounds around a precious, fertile river basin where humans congregated after hunting and gathering slowed and crops filled in the daily the caloric budget.
+I would explain that topology was developed for calculating irrigation requirements and area crop yields or perhaps in preserving the area of a farmer’s land after periodic floods shifted the grounds around a precious, fertile river basin where humans congregated after hunting and gathering slowed and crops filled in for the daily the caloric budget.
 No damming, no explosions.
 Nothing fundamentally lost, despite the appearance of a calamity.
 Just re-draw the boundaries and plant again.
 I would mimic Abe’s hand motions like when he used to grasp my hands and arms at points of particular importance.
 This was his way of focusing attention away from himself and on me.
 Laughter always cemented his thoughts.
 As any natural son would do, I learned to hold his words in my hands like worlds.
-(Those words are sounds.
-How does your world sound?)
 I would tell her the honey in the tiny hexagonal structures, five one-hundred-and-twenty degree angles connected in near circular form (honeycomb), constructed by bees, has been crafted trillions of times over in earth’s living history, and yet it exactly matches the hexagonal molecular structure of a special natural mineral, the subject of my wanderings in the Middle East and my unlikely connection to the Bedouin geochemist, Abe, now earthbound.
 I would tell her there are perhaps an infinite number of times you can divide the squares into rectangles, but the point isn’t how abstract you can get.
 After the first few derivations, something essential gets lost.
 We could have gotten back to Abe, the way he would show us our connection to the dirt just under our feet.
 But not on that day.
 I had traveled too far.
 One day she will find a way hearken forward, to insert her father into the shapes and patterns of her own landscapes.
 Turn death’s brittle colors into something natural and wild and magic.
 Maybe we could have helped each other, too.
 A child can understand little with emotions alone, but an adult can reconcile little from childhood with intellect alone.